copremesis/tweet_streamer/README.md

-IF you have NOT created a twitter app you can do so here:
+For API credentials go here:
-[Create new twitter developer application](https://apps.twitter.com/app/new) to get your twitter authentication
+[Create new twitter developer application](https://apps.twitter.com/app/new)

-Or if already have credentials this CLI will look for a file .env in your home folder in the fashion as:
+Using a text editor crete a _.env_ file within your home folder in the fashion as:

 ```ruby
 CONSUMER_KEY='****'